charles-wesley-bodhanam/aws-cicd-demo-app/README.md

 ## Key Learnings

-- Implemented an automated CI/CD pipeline using AWS managed services.
+- Designed and implemented a production-grade AWS CI/CD pipeline using managed AWS services.
-- Containerized applications using Docker and managed images in Amazon ECR.
+- Containerized a Node.js application using Docker and managed images in Amazon ECR (private).
+- Implemented Blue/Green deployments using AWS CodeDeploy to achieve zero-downtime releases.
-- Worked with CodeDeploy lifecycle hooks for in-place EC2 deployments.
+- Used CodeDeploy lifecycle hooks (BeforeInstall, AfterInstall) to safely replace containers and automate rollback on failure.
-- Debugged real-world issues related to ECR authentication, shell scripting, and deployment health.
+- Debugged real-world deployment issues related to ECR authentication, shell scripting, and deployment health.

 ---